 3 Types of Car Accident Claims in Michigan: 3 Potential Cases

-People involved in a car crash may file 3 types of car accident claims in Michigan for accidents: a mini tort claim for vehicle damage, a first party claim for No-Fault benefits and/or a third-party claim for pain and suffering compensation.
+People involved in an automobile crash may file 3 types of car accident claims in Michigan for accidents: a mini tort claim for vehicle damage, a first party claim for No-Fault benefits and/or a third-party claim for pain and suffering compensation.

 Mini Tort Claim for Vehicle Damage: 3-Year Time Limit

-Michigan’s mini tort law allows people whose vehicles have been physically damaged in a car accident to recover up to $1,000 in damages from the at-fault driver who caused the accident – and/or that driver’s car insurance company.
+Michigan’s mini tort law allows people whose vehicles have been physically damaged in an automobile crash to recover up to $1,000 in damages from the at-fault driver who caused the accident – and/or that driver’s auto insurance company.
 For crashes that occur after July 1, 2020, the maximum mini tort recovery amount will increase from $1,000 to $3,000.

 To learn more about this type of car accident claim, check out the following pages:

-First party claim for No-Fault benefits for personal injuries from a car accident: 1-Year Time Limit
+First party claim for No-Fault benefits for personal injuries from an automobile crash: 1-Year Time Limit

-Michigan’s No-Fault law entitles people who have been injured in a car accident to receive benefits from their own auto insurance to help them financially and with the care, recovery and rehabilitation needs they will have.
+Michigan’s No-Fault law entitles people who have been injured in an automobile crash to receive benefits from their own auto insurance to help them financially and with the care, recovery and rehabilitation needs they will have.

 When a disagreement arises between people and their auto insurers over what No-Fault benefits they should be receiving, people can file what’s called a “first party” claim against their insurer for unpaid and overdue No-Fault benefits.
 There is a 1-Year Time Limit for filing a first party car insurance claim.